tuosuniversity/Vellum/Output/EN/Bend_Before_You_Break/Chapter_7_The_Resilience_Spectrum.md

 ### Article 3

-**SEO-Optimized Title:** Redefining Resilience: A High-Level Look at the Quantum Mindfulness Framework for Lasting Growth
+ Redefining Resilience: A High-Level Look at the Quantum Mindfulness Framework for Lasting Growth

 **Article Body:**